sensu/sensu-docs/content/sensu-go/6.14/operations/deploy-sensu/secure-sensu.md

 Sensu agents and sensuctl on systems with and without FIPS kernel mode can connect to Sensu backends on systems with FIPS kernel mode.

+## FIPS 140-3 key size requirements

+Under FIPS 140-3, cryptographic key sizes must align with guidance from NIST.
+For RSA-based certificates, a minimum key size of greater than `2048` bits is required.
+Larger key sizes (such as `3072` or `4096` bits) are supported and may be used to meet stronger security or long-term protection requirements.

 ### Configuration example for embedded etcd

 To configure the Sensu backend for FIPS mode with embedded etcd, update the backend configuration file at `/etc/sensu/backend.yml` to use the following settings: